The book is out

-The Kneeling Art Photography Project aims to promote humanist and social action in the communities of Maine as a response to the local problems of racism and injustices.
-This project promotes the tradition of solidarity that exists in Maine by showing the commitment of the populations for justice and equality alongside the minorities.
-This project will provide contemporary and future generations with models of leadership and civic engagement.
+Taking a Knee for Change aims to promote humanist and social action in the communities of Maine as a response to the local problems of racism and injustices.
+This project promotes the tradition of solidarity that exists in Maine by showing the commitment of the populations for justice and equality.
+This book will provide contemporary and future generations with models of leadership and civic engagement.

 What began as a response to the agonizing events of the past few years has become a way to humbly, but powerfully, amplify the common hunger for social justice among a diverse group of individuals living in our state.
 It is a chronicle of what it means to “take a knee” in our own times and contains voices that reflect universal truths about our shared humanity.